Johannes4Linux/libmosquitto_examples/README.md

 # Content

 - mqtt_publish.c: A simple MQTT client, who publishes a message under the topic test/t1
+- mqtt_sub.c: A simple MQTT client, who subsribes to a topic and print out a message, everytime it receives a message
 - makefile: to build the examples

 # Dependencies and usage